 Design, build, finance and maintain for 30 years

-The new seven-storey, 600,000 square-foot hospital will be connected to the 145-bed long-term care facility that Plenary Health is currently building on the site.
-It will have 164 beds with the same services currently provided at Western Memorial Regional Hospital, as well as an expanded cancer care program, including radiation services.
+The new seven-storey, 600,000 square-foot hospital is connected to the 145-bed long-term care facility that Plenary Health previously built on the site.
+It has 164 beds with the same services currently provided at the existing Western Memorial Regional Hospital, as well as an expanded cancer care program, including radiation services.

 The Building’s design has drawn inspiration from Western Newfoundland’s regional geology and vernacular architecture to shape architecture that is rooted in place.
 The massing of its primary volumes mirrors the layered rolling landforms of the landscapes of Western Newfoundland.